MrYsLab/python_banyan/docs/examples_intro.md

    142
 ```

-Lines 143 through 151 establish ZeroMQ publish and subscribe connections to the Backplane.
+Lines 143 through 151 establish ZeroMQ publish and subscribe connections to the backplane.

 Line 154 calls *time.sleep* to wait for the duration of the connect_time value.
- This allows enough time for both the publisher and subscriber connections
+ This allows for enough time for both the publisher and subscriber connections
-to be estalished.
+to be established.

 ```
    143	        # establish the zeromq sub and pub sockets and connect to the backplane